jinyoungkim927/Wash_Trading_Exchange_Analysis/README.md

 # Wash Trading Testing Package

-Package size is very large: still in the process of cleaning then uploading, will be public in 3 days time.

 ### The Problem:

 The world’s been shocked by the fall of FTX, major cryptocurrency exchange.
 Due to poor accounting, internal processes around accountability, high leverage lending, and a secret backdoor connection with Alameda Research, FTX went from $32 billion company to essentially 0 in the span of a week.
 Even for those who don’t believe crypto holds value, this has mattered. [$2 billion worth of customer funds, much of which are savings from retail investors, have simply disappeared](https://markets.businessinsider.com/news/currencies/ftx-crypto-billions-customer-funds-missing-collapse-bankruptcy-bankman-fried-2022-11).